-X. USM institutions shall provide an annual report to the Regents on all such gifts and the form of recognition.
+X. USM institutions shall provide an annual report to the Board of Regents on all namings, including those resulting from realized gifts, and the form of recognition.

 NEW SECTION - APPENDIX A - NEW SECTION

 Appendix A

 Guidelines on Renaming and Removal of Names at USM Institutions and Regional Centers